Japan's daily coronavirus cases hit record as state of emergency looms

 “If you consider the current number of infected, and weather-related factors, it may be difficult to end it in one month,” said BNP Paribas Securities senior economist Hiroshi Shiraishi.
 “The probability of it running longer is not low.”

-Nationwide, COVID-19 infections reached a daily record of 4,915 on Tuesday, while deaths were also an all-time high of 76.
+Nationwide, COVID-19 infections reached what was then a daily record of 4,915 on Tuesday, while deaths were also an all-time high of 76.

 Shiraishi estimated that a one-month state of emergency in the Tokyo area would push consumer spending down 1.1% and first-quarter GDP by about 0.5 percentage points.
 That would double to 1 point if extended to two months, and to 2 points if expanded nationally, he predicted.